Wednesday, May 20, 2026

 Note: Free xpostfactoid subscription is available on Substack alone, though I will continue to cross-post on this site.
 If you're not subscribed, please visit xpostfactoid on Substack and sign up.

-the chairs provided by volunteers
+The chairs are provided by volunteers

 Forgive me for going off-topic once more to report what I’ve witnessed at Delaney Hall, the immigration detention center in Newark, NJ, operated by Geo Group.
 I am a regular visitor to one young man detained at Delaney, as well as a member of the volunteer coalition that provides on-site services to visitors —particularly to mothers of babies and small children whose husbands and partners are detained inside.